|POS||Race & Track||Date||Points|

 After finishing runner-up to Pierre Gasly in the 2016 GP2 Championship, it was announced that Antonio Giovinazzi would perform simulator work for Ferrari.
 He was later confirmed as their third driver for 2017.

-Sauber confirmed that Giovinazzi would replace Wehrlein again for the Chinese Grand Prix, but it didn't exactly go to plan with the Italian crashing out of qualifying and the race.
+Sauber confirmed that Giovinazzi would replace Wehrlein again for the Chinese Grand Prix, but it did not exactly go to plan with the Italian crashing out of qualifying and the race.

 Giovinazzi remained a reserve and test driver for Sauber and Ferrari in 2018, taking part in six free practice sessions for Sauber during the season.